v-jerkin/hooverbot/README.md

     ![NuGet](images/nuget.png)

     * `Microsoft.Azure.Search.Data`, the Azure search client
+    * `Microsoft.Azure.CognitiveServices.Language.TextAnalytics`, the Text Analytics client.
+(You may need to enable the Include Prereleases checkbox to find this package.
+At this writing, it is in preview release.)
-    * `Microsoft.AdaptiveCards`, adaptive cards for bot responses
+    * `Microsoft.AdaptiveCards`, flexible cards for bot responses
     * `Newtonsoft.Json`, a parser for JSON files

 1. Copy the files from the `bot` folder of this repository to the top level of the Visual Studio project.
 Some of the files have the same name as files already in the project; allow the files being copied to replace the existing ones.